manticoresoftware/manticoresearch/manual/Starting_the_server/Docker.md

 In case of `listen` directive, you can pass using Docker variable `searchd_listen`  new listening interfaces in addition to the default ones.
 Multiple interfaces can be declared separated by semi-colon ("|").
 For listening only on  network address, the `$ip` (retrieved internally from `hostname -i`) can be used as address alias.

-For example `-e searchd_listen='9316:http|9307:mysql|$ip:5443:mysql_vip'` will add an additional SQL interface on port 9307, a SQL VIP on 5443 running only on the instance IP  and HTTP on port 9316, beside the defaults on 9306 and 9308, respectively.
+For example `-e searchd_listen='9316:http|9307:mysql|$ip:5443:mysql_vip'` will add an additional SQL interface on port 9307, an SQL VIP listener on port 5443 running only on the instance's IP and an HTTP listener on port 9316, beside the defaults on 9306 and 9308, respectively.

 ```bash
 $ docker run --rm -p 1188:9307  -e searchd_mysql_version_string='5.5.0' -e searchd_listen='9316:http|9307:mysql|$ip:5443:mysql_vip'  manticore